insight-creative/Insight-Creative-2021/content/blog/media-an-unseen-but-integral-part-of-advertising/index.md

 ![laptop sitting on desk with analytics dashboard on display](analytics-dashboard-on-laptop.jpg)

 You may know this story, but I think it is worth repeating.
 Our current president and founder Jim von Hoff had a vision over 32 years ago to build a full-service advertising agency under one roof.
-Today, our 12-person team helps our 80+ clients create communication with substance and uses our media resources to deliver that content to the right people at the right time.
+Today, our 12-person team helps our 80+ clients create _**Communication with substance**_ and uses our media resources to deliver that content to the right people at the right time.

 So, yes, we talk creative a lot at Insight.
 The message and the look and feel of creative is very important to the effectiveness of a campaign.
 But our media department, including myself and Molly Setzer, really are the most important pieces of that puzzle (wink wink).